(This article may or may not contain affiliate links. What does that mean?)

 Having camped here many times over the years, here is all your family needs to know to have a great camping trip with kids at El Capitan State Beach.

 NO TIME TO READ NOW?
-PIN OR BOOKMARK THIS ARTICLE TO SAVE FOR LATER!
+PIN OR BOOKMARK THIS ARTICLE TO ENJOY IT LATER!

 But first!
 A video of our last trip to El Capitan State Beach where we dry camped.
 Watch for a great breakfast camping hack and ideas of fun activities when you go: